In Defense of COS, or Why I Love JSON and Hate XML

 My good friend Richard Cohen introduced the Carousel Object Structure when he introduced the PDF file format back in 1993 (Carousel was the project birth name for Adobe Acrobat).
 This predated XML and JSON and in fact COS may have received more wide spread adoption if Adobe had been more open about COS generation and parsing libraries, or if developers had been more willing to adopt non open-source technologies.

 COS is used in FDF (Forms Data Format) and PDF (Portable Document Format) files.
 You can find both FDF and PDF specified in the PDF Reference.
 COS is not unlike JSON in its simplicity and brevity.

 COS supports booleans, integers and real numbers, strings, names, arrays and dictionaries.
 These are the same basic building blocks as you will find in JSON but with stronger typing of names and numbers.
 The syntax is very concise, just like JSON, easy enough to parse and generate, and easy to type by hand.
 In this way you can use COS to generate documents of the same complexity as you would with JSON.

-Interestingly COS goes a bit further than XML and JSON and includes support for streams.
+Interestingly COS goes a bit further then XML and JSON and includes support for streams.
 And not just any streams, but streams that can be compressed and filtered in a number of different ways.

-There are actually stream filters defined for the various image formats.
+There actually are stream filters defined for the various image formats.
 COS streams address a significant limitation of XML and JSON, which is the ability to efficiently embed larger data objects.

 Oh, and COS supports comments, and COS comments don’t require an end-of-comment closing element.